Asian American Studies

 AA S 896 Directed Reading in Asian American Studies (Units: 3)

-Prerequisite: Consent of instructor and graduate adviser.
+Prerequisite: Permission of the instructor and graduate adviser.

 AA S 898 Master's Thesis (Units: 3)

-AA S 899 Independent Study (Units: 3)
+AA S 899 Independent Study (Units: 1-3)

-Prerequisite: Consent of instructor and graduate adviser.
+Prerequisite: Permission of the instructor and graduate adviser.